mmlacak/crochess/docs/source/libcc/ccparsedply.rst

     Function returns string symbol, as used in algebraic notation, for a given ply link.

-    Returned string is not allocated, so do not :c:`free()` it.
+    Returned string is not allocated, so do not :c:func:`free()` it.

     :param ple: A ply linkage.
-    :returns: String symbol if link is valid, :c:`NULL` otherwise.
+    :returns: String symbol if link is valid, :c:data:`NULL` otherwise.

 .. c:function:: CcParsedPly * cc_parsed_ply__new( char const * start_an__d, char const * end_an__d, size_t max_len__d, CcParsedPlyLinkEnum link, CcPieceEnum piece, CcLosingTagEnum lost_tag, CcParsedStep ** steps__n )